longhorn09/lorebot/README.md

 The bot will respond to commands prefixed by the prefix '!' specified in config.json.
 The original Lorebot was written in 2003 for IRC by Troggs and subsequently ported to Skype.
 Lorebot will also capture lores pasted in Discord chat, either singly or pasted in bulk.
-Lorebot was developed on Ubuntu Linux and is intended to run on Linux.
+Lorebot was developed on Ubuntu Linux and is intended to run on Linux, however it can run on Windows.

 ## Messaging Lorebot on Discord
 Discord is case sensitive so capitalize the B in LoreBot to message and use LoreBot.